CNA-Tech/PKS-Ninja/LabGuides/PodSecurityPolicy-PS6496/readme.md

     resources: ["secrets"]
     verbs: ["get", "watch", "list"]
     ```

 3. RoleBinding

     A role binding grants the permissions defined in a role to a user or set of users.
 It holds a list of subjects (users, groups, or service accounts), and a reference to the role being granted.
 Permissions can be granted within a namespace with a RoleBinding, or cluster-wide with a ClusterRoleBinding.
     A RoleBinding may reference a Role in the same namespace.
-The following RoleBinding grants the “pod-reader” role to the user “jane” within the “default” namespace.
-This allows “jane” to read pods in the “default” namespace.
+The following RoleBinding grants the *pod-reader* role to the user “jane” within the “default” namespace.
+This allows *jane* to read pods in the “default” namespace.
     *roleRef* is how you will actually create the binding.
 The *kind* will be either *Role* or *ClusterRole*, and the name will reference the name of the specific *Role* or *ClusterRole* you want.
 In the example below, this RoleBinding is using *roleRef* to bind the user “jane” to the *Role* created above named *pod-reader*

       ```yaml
       apiVersion: rbac.authorization.k8s.io/v1
       # This role binding allows "jane" to read pods in the "default" namespace.